 05 of 12

-May is a very busy month in Mexico, with lots of holidays and events.
-May 1st is a public holiday, Labor Day.
-Then it's Cinco de Mayo, though not celebrated with as much exuberance as in the U.S, it is commemorated with parades and civic events.
-Mother's Day, held in Mexico on May 10th every year, is a major cultural celebration, and restaurants are packed with families treating their mothers to a meal out.
-As for the weather, it may still be quite hot during May, and this month marks the beginning of rainy season through much of the country.
+May is a very busy month in Mexico with lots of holidays and events.
+May 1 is Labor Day, a public holiday celebrated like the American holiday.
+Then comes Cinco de Mayo, though not celebrated with as much exuberance as in the U.S, it is commemorated with parades and civic events.
+Mother's Day, held in Mexico on May 10 every year, is a major cultural celebration.
+Restaurants are usually packed with families treating their mothers to a meal out.
+As for the weather, it may still be quite hot during May, and this month marks the beginning of rainy season throughout much of the country.

 06 of 12

-In the month of June you can enjoy festivals such as the Día de Locos in San Miguel de Allende, and the Feria de San Pedro in Tlaquepaque, near Guadalajara.
+In the month of June, you can enjoy festivals such as the Día de Locos, "the Day of the Crazies," in San Miguel de Allende, and the Feria de San Pedro, "St. Peter's Fair" in Tlaquepaque near Guadalajara.
 The weather in June is warm and it can be humid, with tropical showers in the late afternoons and evenings.
-June through October is considered "sea turtle season" and if you'd like to participate in a turtle release program, this is a good time to do so.
+June through October is considered the sea turtle season, and if you'd like to participate in a turtle release program, this is a good time to go.

 07 of 12

-Rainy season begins in May but July is often the wettest month of the year.
-That shouldn't deter you from visiting, however, as it usually rains in the late afternoon and evening, leaving plenty of time for sightseeing earlier in the day.
-The summer vacation period lasts from the beginning of July through the end of August, but typically tourist destinations and attractions aren't as crowded as during the winter months and Holy Week.
-The Guelaguetza festival is held in Oaxaca from mid- to end of July, and is a great opportunity to enjoy Mexican culture and folk dances.
+The rainy season begins in May but July is often the wettest month of the year.
+That should not deter you from visiting, however, as it usually rains in the late afternoon and evening, leaving plenty of time for sightseeing earlier in the day.
+The summer vacation period lasts from the beginning of July through the end of August, but typically tourist destinations and attractions are not as crowded as they are during the winter months and Holy Week.
+The Guelaguetza festival is held in Oaxaca for the last half of the month and is a great opportunity to enjoy Mexican culture and folk dances.

 08 of 12

-Some festivals you can enjoy in August are the Huamantla Fair in Tlaxcala during which the city streets are decorated with flower petals and sawdust; and the Fiestas de la Vendimia, a wine festival held in Ensenada, Baja California.
+Some festivals you can enjoy in August are the Huamantla Fair in Tlaxcala, where the city streets are decorated with flower petals and sawdust; and the Fiestas de la Vendimia, a wine festival held in Ensenada, Baja California.
 Northern Mexico has hot temperatures in August, whereas the central and southern regions experience warm and rainy weather.
-Beach destinations tend to be hot and humid at this time, but destinations in the interior are cooler.
-Although hurricane season officially begins in June, most major storms strike between August and October, so if you're traveling in August, you should take this into consideration.Continue to 9 of 12 below.
+Beach destinations tend to be hot and humid in August, but destinations in the interior are cooler.
+Although hurricane season officially begins in June, most major storms strike between August and October, so if you're thinking of traveling in August, you should take this into consideration.Continue to 9 of 12 below.

 09 of 12

 Fall is an excellent season to visit Mexico.
-There are usually very good deals to be found, as this is generally considered low season.
-Temperatures in September are agreeable and rainy season is coming to an end throughout most of the country, so you can enjoy lush green vegetation without having to contend with much rain (though hurricane season isn't over yet, so take the appropriate precautions).
-Mexican Independence Day is celebrated in the month of September, and although the 16th is the official date, you'll find festivities stretch out over the whole month.
+There are usually very good deals to be found.
+This is generally considered the low season.
+Temperatures in September are agreeable; the rainy season is coming to an end throughout most of the country, so you can enjoy lush green vegetation without having to contend with much rain.
+Although, the hurricane season is not over yet, so keep that in the back of your mind.
+Mexican Independence Day is officially celebrated on September 16, but you will find that festivities stretch out over the whole month.

 10 of 12

-The Festival Cervantino, held yearly in Guanajuato in the month of October, is one of the country's most important cultural festivals.
-Other important festivals held in October include the Morelia's International Film Festival and the Fiestas del Sol in Mexicali, Baja California.
-Day of the Dead celebrations begin at the end of the month.
-October marks the end of the rainy season; there's still a chance of tropical storms and hurricanes, but in general the weather is milder than in the summer or winter months.
-Daylight Saving Time comes to an end in Mexico on the last Sunday in October.
+The Festival Cervantino, held yearly in Guanajuato in the month of October, is one of the country's most celebrated cultural festivals.
+Other important festivals held in October include the Morelia International Film Festival and the Fiestas del Sol in Mexicali, Baja California.
+October marks the end of the rainy season, but there's still a chance of tropical storms and hurricanes.
+In general, the weather is milder than in the summer or winter months.
+Daylight Saving Time comes to an end in Mexico on the last Sunday in October as everyone starts to gear up for the Day of the Dead celebrations that begin at the end of the month.

 11 of 12

 There are many good reasons to visit Mexico in November.
-Day of the Dead is an important Mexican celebration that takes place this month (festivities begin at the end of October) honoring and celebrating deceased loved ones.
+The Day of the Dead is at the beginning of the month to honor and celebrate deceased loved ones.
 Puerto Vallarta's Gourmet Festival is held in mid-November, and the third Monday in November is a public holiday in commemoration of the Mexican Revolution.
 Temperatures are lower in November than in the preceding months, so it's a wonderful time to enjoy Mexico's beaches.
-Inland it can get rather chilly in the evenings.
+The inland parts of the country can get rather chilly in the evenings.

 12 of 12

-There's lots happening this month: the feast day of Mexico's patron saint, Our Lady of Guadalupe falls on the 12th, the posadas begin on the 16th and run through the 24th, and then of course there are other Christmas celebrations.
+There is a lot happening this month especially with Christmas at the end of the month.
+The feast day of Mexico's patron saint, Our Lady of Guadalupe falls on December 12, the posadas (caroling processions) begin on December 16 and run through December 24.
 December and January tend to be the coolest months of the year, so no matter your destination, you'll probably want to bring a sweater just in case.
-Both beach destinations and popular colonial cities can be busy and crowded at this time.
+Beach destinations and the colonial cities can get busy and crowded.